Farratto/WalkThisWay/README.md

 ### Attribution

 SmiteWorks owns rights to code sections copied from their rulesets by permission for Fantasy Grounds community development. \
+headerpoweratwill.webp and headerpowerenc.webp copied from included Smiteworks themes. \
 'Fantasy Grounds' is a trademark of SmiteWorks USA, LLC. \
 'Fantasy Grounds' is Copyright 2004-2021 SmiteWorks USA LLC.

 ### Change Log

+* v2.2.3: Improved UI.
+Speed not updating when disabling effect: Fixed.
+Other minor changes.
 * v2.2.1: Bug reported with AE and BCEG: Fixed.
 * v2.2.0: Aesthetic Improvements
 * v2.1.2: Negative Interaction with Turbo: Fixed.